haibojin001/haibojin001.github.io/_pages/about.md

 # 🔥 News

-- *2024.05*: Submit our papr: Jailbreaking Large Language Models Against Moderation Guardrails via Cipher Characters to NeurIPS'24!
+- *2024.05*: &nbsp;🎉🎉 Submit our papr: Jailbreaking Large Language Models Against Moderation Guardrails via Cipher Characters to NeurIPS'24!
-- *2024.05*: Submit our papr: GUARD: Role-playing to Generate Natural-language Jailbreakings to Test Guideline Adherence of Large Language Models to NeurIPS'24!
+- *2024.05*: &nbsp;🎉🎉 Submit our papr: GUARD: Role-playing to Generate Natural-language Jailbreakings to Test Guideline Adherence of Large Language Models to NeurIPS'24!
-- *2024.05*: Submit our papr: GuardVal: Dynamic Large Language Model Jailbreak Evaluation for Comprehensive Safety Testing to NeurIPS'24!
+- *2024.05*: &nbsp;🎉🎉 Submit our papr: GuardVal: Dynamic Large Language Model Jailbreak Evaluation for Comprehensive Safety Testing to NeurIPS'24!
 - *2024.05*: &nbsp;🎉🎉 Welcome to my [new homepage](https://haibojin001.github.io/)!
 - *2024.04*: &nbsp;🎉🎉 Receive an TA/RA offer from the School of Information Sciences, University of Illinois Urbana-Champaign!
 - *2024.03*: &nbsp;🎉🎉 Submit our papr: CatchBackdoor: Backdoor Detection via Critical Trojan Neural Path Fuzzing to ECCV'24!